ATIX-AG/foreman_acd/README.md

 ## TODO

-- Add ansible playbook / saltstack support to configure the applicatin
+- Add ansible playbook / saltstack support to configure the application
 - Multi-host support
 - Add validation to the different parameter types